mahdims98/Reinforcement-Learning-grid-world-finding-the-best-path/README.md

 - Two-step Expected SARSA
 submited as homework of RL class-2020 (grid_world_env.py is used with permission)

+evaluator_mdp.py is used to generate all the figures automatically

 ## Obtained policy for each grid
   ### off-policy Monte-Carlo
 ![off-policy](/images/off-policy.png "off-policy")